Corvoidea

 Four of the Cyanocorax jays, melanocyaneus through beecheii are sometimes separated as the genus Cissilopha (Bonaparte, 1850).
 Although they form a clade, they are nested within Cyanocorax.

-The genus Corvus remains confusing as no broad sampling has been done.
-However, Kryukov and Suzuki (2000) and Haring et al. (2007a) found that the jackdaws were rather distant from the other Corvus species.
+Kryukov and Suzuki (2000) and Haring et al. (2007a) found that the jackdaws were rather distant from the other Corvus species.
 Accordingly, they are separated in the genus Coloeus, as recommended by Rasmussen and Anderton (2005).
 Although I had presumed that Collared Crow took the name Corvus torquatus because of this, thinking that otherwise Corvus monedula torquatus (Bechstein 1791) would have first claim on torquatus, this is apparently incorrect.
 Rather, Bechstein did not use the term to designate a species or subspecies.
 This did not make the name available as a species-group name, and so Lesson's use of Corvus torquatus for the Collared Crow in 1831 takes precendence over Corvus pectoralis for the Collared Crow.
 See BirdForum for more.

-There is also evidence that the Chihuahuan Raven, Corvus cryptoleucus, and possibly the Pied Crow, Corvus albus, are embedded in the Common Raven complex.
+There is evidence that the Chihuahuan Raven, Corvus cryptoleucus, and possibly the Pied Crow, Corvus albus, are embedded in the Common Raven complex.
 Moreover, the Chihuahuan Raven seems more closely related to a mostly Californian clade of Common Ravens than either is to the other Common Ravens.
 See Feldman and Omland (2004) and Omland et al. (2000, 2006).

 What seems to have happened is that the California population became separated from the other Common Ravens.
 During that time, the Chihuahuan Ravens separated from the California Common Ravens.
 Barriers to interbreeding developed between them, making Chihuahuan Raven a separate species.
 Later, the California Common Ravens came back into contact with the northern Common Ravens.
 However, they were still able to interbreed, and do so freely to this day (Webb et al., 2011), leaving only a mitochondrial signature of their divergent ancestry.

-Pyrrhocoracinae: Choughs and Treepies G.R.
+Pyrrhocoracinae: Choughs G.R.
 Gray, 1846 (1831)

 - Red-billed Chough, Pyrrhocorax pyrrhocorax